This glossary offers a list of terms and definitions to define a vocabulary for OpenStack-related concepts.

 - changes since¶

-A Compute API parameter that allows downloading changes to the requested item since your last request, instead of downloading a new, fresh set of data and comparing it against the old data.
+A Compute API parameter that downloads changes to the requested item since your last request, instead of downloading a new, fresh set of data and comparing it against the old data.

 An operating system configuration management tool supporting OpenStack deployments.